-September 17, 2012 - Along with his wife, Prince William files a criminal complaint in France against the photographer who took pictures of the Duchess privately sunbathing topless.
+September 17, 2012 - Along with his wife, William files a criminal complaint in France against the photographer who took pictures of Catherine privately sunbathing topless.
 They are seeking damages and to prevent further publication of the photos.
 The French magazine, Closer, Italian magazine, Chi, and the Irish Daily Star have each published some of the topless photos.

-July 22, 2013 - Duchess Catherine gives birth to the couple’s first child, a son weighing 8 lbs, 6 oz.
+July 22, 2013 - Catherine gives birth to the couple’s first child, a son weighing 8 lbs., 6 oz.
 The baby is named Prince George Alexander Louis.

 September 12, 2013 - Kensington Palace officials announce that William has left the British military.
 He will now focus on charity work and his royal duties.

-April 23, 2018 - Duchess Catherine gives birth to the couple’s third child, a son weighing 8 lbs, 7 oz.
+April 23, 2018 - Catherine gives birth to the couple’s third child, a son weighing 8 lbs., 7 oz.
 The baby is named Louis Arthur Charles.